 Creston Mapes grew up in northeast Ohio, where he has fond memories of living with his family of five in the upstairs’ portion of his dad’s early American furniture store - The Weathervane Shop.
 Creston was not a good student, but the one natural talent he possessed was writing.

 He set type by hand and cranked out his own neighborhood newspaper as a kid, then went on to graduate with a degree in journalism from Bowling Green State University.
 Creston was a newspaper reporter and photographer in Ohio and Florida, then moved to Atlanta, Georgia, for a job as a creative copywriter for a printing firm/ad agency.

 Creston served for a stint as a creative director, but quickly learned he was not cut out for management.
-He went out on his own as a freelance writer in 1991 and has been doing it ever since—for Chick-fil-A, Coca-Cola, The Weather Channel, Oracle, ABC-TV, Johnson Controls, TNT Sports, colleges and universities, ad agencies and more.
+He went out on his own as a freelance writer in 1991 and has been doing it ever since—for Chick-fil-A, Coca-Cola, The Weather Channel, Oracle, ABC-TV, TNT Sports, colleges and universities, ad agencies and more.
 He’s ghost-written more than ten non-fiction books.

-Along the way, Creston has written nine contemporary thrillers, achieved Amazon Bestseller status, and had one of his novels (Nobody) optioned as a major motion picture.
-He plans to continue writing fiction into the sunset.
+Along the way, Creston has written eleven contemporary thrillers, achieved Amazon Bestseller status, and had one of his novels (Nobody) optioned as a major motion picture.

-Creston married his fourth grade sweetheart, Patty, and they have four amazing kids who range from about 21 to 31 years old.
+Creston married his fourth grade sweetheart, Patty, and they have four amazing kids who range from about 22 to 32 years old.
 Creston loves his part-time job as an usher at local venues were he gets to see all the latest-greatest concerts and sporting events.
-He loves reading, fishing, time with his family, and dates with his wife.
+He loves reading, fishing, thrifting, time with his family, and dates with his wife.